-Back to school can be an anxiety-provoking time for parents under the best of circumstances.
-Making sure your kids have the right clothes and the right supplies can be overwhelming, but when you're the parent of a child with special needs, you have to make sure they have the right program in place, too.
+Back to school can be an anxiety-provoking time for parents under the best of circumstances but when you're the parent of a child with special needs, you not only have to ensure your kids have the right clothes and supplies, but you have to make sure they have the right program in place, too.

 Here are some tips to help make sure you and the school are ready for your child to go back to school.

 1. Look over your child's current Individualized Education Plan.

 If your child with special needs receives special education services, then they have an Individualized Education Plan outlining their needs, academic goals, and services needed to meet those goals.
 Before school starts is the time to make sure you recall all the services and accommodations your child's IEP has in place.
 If you can't find a current copy, get in touch with the school or the district's special education office to request a copy.